What are Roanoke's Satisfactory Academic Progress Requirements?

 The majority of students who find themselves in this situation will not loose their entire scholarship or grant.
 Normally, they will only loose a percentage, which is based on a required GPA for that particular award.

 How do I know what the requirements are for my particular award?

-Students are notified of these SAP requirements their freshmen year when they receive and are required to sign a "Roanoke College Terms of Acceptance".
+Students are notified of these SAP requirements their freshmen year when they receive and are required to sign a copy of their financial aid award letter.
 This policy is also outlined in the College's student handbook.

 What happens if I am placed on Academic Warning or Suspension?

 Students who are placed on Academic Warning or suspension can jeopardize their financial aid, like their academic standing.
 However, in either situation, the Financial Aid Office will never decrease a student's award package without written notification.